 - Acceptance – Formal acknowledgement of the presence of risk with a commitment to monitor it.

-Cybersecurity Consultants are able to analyze your organization’s structure, policies, standards, technology, architecture, controls, and more to determine the likelihood and impact of potential risks.
+Cybersecurity consultants analyze your organization’s structure, policies, standards, technology, architecture, controls, and more to determine the likelihood and impact of potential risks.
 They will also review your current controls and evaluate their effectiveness.

-While determining how secure your network is, Consultants will also assess any gaps between your current security posture and where you want your organization to be.
-This can be accomplished by determining accountability.
-That means ensuring risk ownership is assigned at the appropriate level and to the appropriate team.
+Consultants also assess any gaps between your current security posture and where you want your organization to be.
+A core part of that process will be determining accountability and assigning risk ownership at the appropriate level and to the appropriate team.
 It’s important to have the right security measures in the right hands.

-The end goal is to get to an acceptable level of risk or the level of risk that is satisfactory to your management team.
+The end goal is to get to a level of risk that is satisfactory to your management team.
 It’s important to evaluate and be aware of the risk in your environment so you can implement appropriate controls to mitigate this risk and secure sensitive information.
 Evaluating risk means understanding the biggest factors of any security threat, likelihood and impact.

-If you’re looking for a security partner to address your Risk Assessment needs, feel free to reach out to a Pratum Consultant at any time for more details on ways you can secure your business!
+If you’re looking for a security partner to address your risk assessment needs, please contact a Pratum Consultant at any time for more details on ways you can secure your business.